PostHog/posthog-migrate-meta/README.md

 ## How to use

 1. Set up an organization on the new PostHog instance
-1. Move events over using the [Replicator app's](https://posthog.com/docs/apps/replicator) export historical events job.
+1. Move events over see https://posthog.com/docs/migrate.
 1. Use this script as outlined above.

 ## Using this tool to copy across the same instance or organisation